bast/talk-practical-software-licensing/slides.md

 - I lead the [high-performance computing group](https://hpc.uit.no) and the [research software engineering group](https://research-software.uit.no) at UiT.

+.quote[I am not a lawyer.
+This is not a legal advice ...]
 ]

 ---

 # Goals

+- Connect software licenses to FAIR principles

+- .emph[Practical recommendations] for starting, contributing, reusing

+- Practical recommendations for individuals, projects, group leads

+- Help you navigating and deciding

+## Not our goals

+- Finding out which license is the best: it depends

+- Remembering all the licenses

+- Going into legal details

+---

 at the beginning of a project ... later in the project

-under construction ...

 ---